vitobotta/hetzner-k3s/docs/Hybrid_cluster.md

 # Cluster settings

 Encryption needs to be disabled.
 Cilium has been tested and works well.
+Other CNIs might work but haven't been tested thoroughly.

 ```
 robot_user: "XXXX"